Domestique: Theoretical basis

 Much of a cyclist's effort is to push aside the air in front of them.
 Riding in the slipstream of another rider is easier than taking the lead.
 The difference increases with speed.
 Racers have known this from the start and have ridden accordingly, often sharing the lead between them.
 From there it is a small step to employing a rider to create a slipstream while their leader rides behind them.

 More complicated tactics become possible as the number of domestiques available increases (see below).
 Where the domestique finishes a race is less important than the help he gives.
 During their role as domestiques, riders do not share the fame of their respective leaders, such as Eddy Merckx, Bernard Hinault, or Miguel Induráin.

 Many domestiques have ultimately gone on to achieve fame of their own, however.
 Lucien Aimar, who supported Jacques Anquetil, won the 1966 Tour de France.
-Greg LeMond won the 1986 Tour de France after being Bernard Hinault's domestique in the 1985 Tour de France, as did Jan Ullrich in 1997 after riding for Bjarne Riis in 1996, and Chris Froome in 2013 after riding for Bradley Wiggins in 2012.
+Greg LeMond won the 1986 Tour de France after being Bernard Hinault's domestique in the 1985 Tour de France, as did Jan Ullrich in 1997 after riding for Bjarne Riis in 1996, Chris Froome in 2013 after riding for Bradley Wiggins in 2012, and Jonas Vingegaard, who scored second place at the Tour in 2021 before ultimately going on to win in 2022 and 2023 after being domestique for Primož Roglič in 2020.

 The writer Roger St Pierre said: